SabaEskandarian/Fidelius/keyboard/README.md

 # Organization

-Everything related to the PI Zero is in the `slave/` directory.
-Files relevant to the linux host and enclave are in the `host/` directory.
+Everything related to the Pi is in the "slave/" directory.
+Files relevant to the linux host and enclave are in the "host/" directory.

 There are READMEs in each of these directories that explain usage and installation.